Dengqen means “big platform” in Tibetan, and it was called “Jongbo” or “Gyamotang” in ancient times.

 The hot spring is located on both sides of the 317 national highway.
 There are dozens of large and small underground hot springs.
 The water temperature is between 38 and 50 ℃.
 The spring water contains a variety of trace elements that are beneficial to the human body, which have a certain therapeutic effect to kinds of skin diseases and other diseases

 Buja Snow Mountain, located in the west of Dengqen County, is about 180 kilometers away from the county seat, with an elevation of 6,328 meters, and it is the highest peak in eastern Tibet.
 Buja Snow Mountain is the most famous sacred place of Bon religion in Tibet.
 It has peculiar topographical features, and it has different shapes when viewed from different directions.

 Zi Zu monastery is located on Zi Zu Mountain, a famous sacred mountain in Dengqen County.
 It is about 4800 meters above sea level.
 It is one of the highest monasteries in Tibet and one of the oldest and most important monasteries of Ben religion.
 Zi Zu monastery was built approximately three thousand years ago, initiated by the second Tibet king Mukhri Tsanpo, and being founded by the first great master Mubangsadong, so far it is the 43rd.

 Geography and climate

-Dengqen County is 152 kilometers long from east to west and 146 kilometers wide from north to south.
-The total area is 11562 square kilometers.
+Dengqen County is 152 kilometers from east to west and 146 kilometers from north to south with total area of 11562 square kilometers.
 The terrain belongs to the undulating alpine valleys in the eastern Tibet Gorge.

-The topography of Dengqen County, which is high in the northwest and low in the southeast, and the transition from the grasslands of northern Tibet to the Hengduan Mountains, constitute the unique natural landscape of Dengqen’s river valleys, flat basins, and high mountains.
+The topography of Dengqen County is high in northwest and low in southeast, and it is at the transition area from grasslands of northern Tibet to Hengduan Mountains, constituting unique natural landscape of river valleys, flat basins, and high mountains.